Xi Jinping's support for Vladimir Putin in conflict with US and NATO over Ukraine issue

 During a virtual summit between the two leaders on Wednesday, Chinese President Xi Jinping agreed with his Russian envoy, Vladimir Putin, that NATO should not expand into Ukraine and deploy troops and weapons in the country.

-Putin and Ji held a sitting session Tensions increase Thousands of Russian troops were concentrated on the Ukrainian border between Moscow and Washington.
+Putin and Ji held a sitting session Increasing tensions Thousands of Russian troops were concentrated on the Ukrainian border between Moscow and Washington.

-According to Putin’s foreign affairs adviser Yuri Ushako, Russian and Chinese leaders have discussed “growing threats to Russia’s national interests from the United States and NATO, which continue to move their military infrastructure closer to Russia’s borders.”
+According to Putin’s foreign affairs adviser Yuri Ushako, the Russian and Chinese leaders “discussed growing threats to Russia’s national interests from the US and NATO, which continue to move their military infrastructure closer to Russia’s borders.”

 Ushakov also told Putin that he needed to negotiate with NATO and the United States on security guarantees.

-Xi responded, “I understand Russia’s concerns and fully support our effort to introduce these security guarantees to Russia,” the adviser continued.
+Xi responded, “I understand Russia’s concerns and fully support our efforts to introduce these security guarantees to Russia.”

-Xi stressed that Moscow and Beijing must “protect” their security interests, according to the state-run Xinhua news agency in Xi Hina.
+Xi stressed that Moscow and Beijing must “protect” their security interests, according to the state-run Xinhua news agency in C Hina.

 “Currently, under the guise of ‘democracy’ and ‘human rights’, some international powers are interfering in the internal affairs of China and Russia, brutally trampling on the standards of international law and recognized international relations,” Xinhua was quoted as saying.